 Plate appearance results in a walk

 This QAB is easy to understand.
-Any time a player walks from a plate appearance, it is a QAB.
+Any time a player gets a base on balls (BB) from a plate appearance, it is a QAB.
 A batter reaching base in any way is valuable for a team’s offense.
 A player can walk from four balls or by being intentionally walked.
 When a player walks a pitcher’s pitch count increases, providing value for the team.

 Plate appearance results in hit by pitch